-We recently sent this letter to many of our past clients because there have been many changes in the estate planning world over the last few years; so now, more than ever, it is important to make sure that your estate plan is up-to-date.
+We recently sent this letter to many of our past clients because there have been many changes in the estate planning world over the last few years.

-Today, MYATT & BELL, P.C. is growing rapidly because the estate plans we did years ago have served families well through the incapacity and death of our clients.
-Families are seeing the real value of a M&B estate plan and successive generations are coming to us for their will/trust.
-But we also represent clients that maintained outdated plans or inadequate plans from other law firms.
-From this, we have learned that many of the hurt feelings, frustrations, delays, and increased estate administration costs triggered by an outdated, inadequate, or absent trust, health care document, or family care plan could have been avoided by up-to-date planning.
+Today, MYATT & BELL, P.C. is growing rapidly because the estate plans we did years ago have served families well through incapacity and death.
+Families are seeing the value of a M&B estate plan and successive generations are coming to us for their will/trust.
+But, we also represent clients that maintained outdated plans or inadequate plans from other law firms.
+From this, we have learned that many of the hurt feelings, frustrations, delays, and increased estate administration costs could have been avoided by up-to-date planning.
 Therefore, we send this letter with a particular passion, even a sense of urgency.
 Below are some steps you can take to make things easier for your family when you become incapacitated or pass away some day.

-- Beneficiary Divorce Protection.
-Unfortunately, divorce is commonplace and it is often hard to predict which couples will move on.
-If an inheritance is given to your child outright and he/she subsequently is divorced, the inheritance is generally split with the ex-spouse.
+Unfortunately, divorce is commonplace.
+If an inheritance is given to your beneficiary outright and he/she gets divorced, then the inheritance is generally split with the ex-spouse.
 Include our divorce protection trust in your plan to protect your child’s inheritance.

-- Incapacity Planning.
-We are planning for ‘incapacity’ now on the same level as ‘death.’
+We are planning for incapacity now on the same level as death.
 At some point when we age the majority of us need assistance with finances and paying bills.
 We’re not ‘incompetent’; we just need to delegate certain tasks.
 The Successor Trustee named in your trust should be the best person for that job.
 However, your Successor Trustee’s authority is only triggered upon your death or incapacity.
 While death is easier to define, incapacity can be more problematic.
-I recommend updating your trust to add our Incapacity Panel in order to provide a detailed and private definition of incapacity.
+We recommend updating your trust to add our Incapacity Panel in order to provide a detailed and private definition of incapacity.
 In assisting our clients through these stages of life the Incapacity Panel is both cost efficient and a respectful, honoring way to empower our appointed Successor Trustee.

-Family Care Plans.
 A mother and father, whether it’s a second marriage or otherwise, are the center of the family.
 When this center requires long term care and increased assistance, communication and coordination between our children is essential.
 Empowering one child to care for us without notice and without preparation could alienate that child from siblings, create tension, raise unanswered questions, and create an inherent conflict of interest.
-Where should mom/dad live—close to one child or somewhere central?
-How much do we spend for care?
-Will my siblings understand if I pay myself compensation—how much?
-Navigating this season of life and the complicated emotions associated with it can be one of the hardest things a family has to go through.
+Navigating this season of life, and the complicated emotions associated with it, can be one of the hardest things a family has to go through.
 To help smooth the way, M&B has created the Family Care Plan.
-This is a contract or plan created between you and your family before you need a caregiver.
+This is a contract created between you and your family before you need a caregiver.
 By drafting the agreement early, and having the tough discussions up front, we alleviate significant tension and stress down the road.
 The Family Care Plan encourages an open, united, family environment where no one is seen as a burden.
-Some of the issues our Family Care Plan can address are: (1) naming the family member who will take primary responsibility for caring for you; (2) when and how that family member can be compensated; (3) whether accountings or other information is shared with siblings; (4) preferences regarding in home care and assisted living; (5) which tasks and activities are most important to you; and much more.
+Some of the issues our Family Care Plan can address are: (1) naming the family member who will take primary responsibility for caring for you; (2) when and how that family member can be compensated; (3) whether accountings or other information is shared with siblings; (4) preferences regarding in home care and assisted living; and (5) which tasks and activities are most important to you; and much more.

 Our experiences in probate, trust administration, and elder law make us all the more passionate about planning.
 Lifetime succession, incapacity, and death provide opportunity for our planning to shine.